avishek-choudhary/Music-Store-Analysis/README.md

 ## Credits

-This project was created by following this tutorial: https://youtu.be/VFIuIjswMKM
+Throughout the development of this project, I have sought inspiration from this pivotal video source: https://youtu.be/VFIuIjswMKM

 ## License